jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 ## BEM Builder

 Manually building up those class names is a hassle.
-And I'm lazy so I use a set of functions to build them:
+And I'm lazy so I use a set of functions to build them.
+OK I'm being flippant here.
+There's better reasons to take this next step.

+* It's easier to discover BEM syntax is being used if you have words describing it, rather than just the classes and (you document your teams working practices and conventions right?) some wiki page somewhere.
+* It's more likely those who follow after will use your naming convention if it's easy.
+  Encoding how to do it in code, then publicising and documenting it makes it pretty difficult to do anything but follow the pattern.

+Here we go...

 ```js
 const makeHookBlock = (block) => {